SixtenNordegren/CFT_notes/Conformal Transformations.md

   - topic/Group Theory
 ---

 In this note we investigate the active transformation, and its effects on a general action functional $S[\phi, \partial_\mu\phi]$.
 We start by giving a definition of the concepts and proceed to work out a few examples.
-Further more we investigate the infinitesimal transformation and give a short proof of Nöters theorem.
+Furthermore we investigate the infinitesimal transformation and give a short proof of Nöters theorem.

 ### Introduction
 A transformation of the action $S$ can be thought of from two different perspectives.
 The first one, the *active* transformation, adds or changes the content of a function i.e., by setting it to a different value then what it first was.